Sidley Austin LLP - The Inside View

 The first stage: recruitment on and off campus

-OCI applicants interviewed: 2,202
+OCI applicants interviewed: 2,836

 Sidley interviews at more than 30 law schools and 15 job fairs across the US.
 Each office decides on which schools it will interview at and how many students it will aim to see.

 A mix of partners and associates conduct the OCIs.
-“We try to engage alumni of the law school where we are doing OCI,” says Jennifer Connelly, Sidley’s national legal recruiting director, “as we feel that fosters a natural connection with the students.”
+“We try to engage alumni of the law school where we are doing interviews,” says Jennifer Connelly, Sidley’s national legal recruiting director, “as we feel that fosters a natural connection with the students.”
 Interviewers use behavioral based questions, which, according to Connelly “allows us to best understand past decisions and how those decisions can help gauge future performances.”
-Interviewers also want to see candidates who can demonstrate their leadership skills.
+Interviewers also want to see candidates demonstrate their leadership skills.

 Top tips for this stage:

-“Come prepared to talk about anything listed on your resume and be thoughtful regarding questions about the firms in which you are interviewing.” –Jennifer Connelly, recruiting director
+“Come prepared to talk about anything listed on your resume and be thoughtful regarding questions about the firms in which you are interviewing.” – Jennifer Connelly, recruiting director

 Callbacks

-Applicants invited to second stage interview: 972
+Applicants invited to second stage interview: 1,177

 Top tips for this stage:

-“Reach out to the lawyers you met at OCI or to Legal Recruiting with any follow up questions you have about your visit.” –Connelly
+“Reach out to the lawyers you met at OCI or to Legal Recruiting with any follow up questions you have about your visit.” – Connelly

 Summer program

-Offers: 649
+Offers: 741

-Acceptances: 241
+Acceptances: 330

-Sidley summers are encouraged to get experience in different practice groups – again, the program varies office to office.
+Sidley summers are encouraged to get experience in different practice groups – again, the program varies from office to office.
 Connelly advises associates to “use every opportunity during the summer to meet as many lawyers and learn as much about the firm and the practice as possible.”
-There’s a centralized assignment system but summers can also take work directly from attorneys.
+There’s a centralized assignment system but summers can also take work directly from lawyers.
 At the end of the program, associates’ assignment to a particular practice group will vary – you guessed it – by office.

 Top tips for this stage:

-“It’s always a lot of fun, but it’s good to make sure all the summers know that they don't have to attend every single event.” a second-year junior associate
+“It’s always a lot of fun, but it’s good to make sure all the summers know that they don't have to attend every single event.” – a second-year junior associate

 “Work on projects that interest you the most, but also take a chance to do something in a practice area that is unfamiliar to you.”
 Connelly